In a Nutshell

 • Income over $61,500 has a 33% tax rate of income over $61,500.

-How TurboDebt Helped Puerto Rico Get Debt Relief in 2022
+How TurboDebt Helped Puerto Rico Get Debt Relief in 2023

-In 2022, there were 256 total clients in Puerto Rico with 65 enrolled in our debt relief program.
-The total enrolled debt was $1,434,830 with an average client enrolled debt of $22,074.
+In 2023, we helped 170 total clients in Puerto Rico, enrolling 59 in our debt relief program.
+Residents enrolled a total debt of $1,587,842, with an average client debt of $26,913.

 How TurboDebt Helped Puerto Rico Residents With Debt Relief Last Year

-Top Types of Debt to Get Relief From in Puerto Rico
+Top Types of Debt To Get Relief From in Puerto Rico

 Credit Card Debt

 Increased rates have made it difficult for Puerto Rican residents to manage their credit card debt.
 With high APRs of up to 30%, residents of Puerto Rico have been struggling with their debt, which continues to accumulate.
 Residents are experiencing many past-due penalty fees and are struggling to make on-time monthly payments.
-The high-interest rates and late payment fees have caused financial difficulties for many Puerto Rico residents.
-These people have begun to search for debt relief options.

 Divorce Debt